jftsang/jftsang.github.io/content/vibecoding-accessible.md

 harms the sector.

-Besides the obvious lack of demographic diversity (I am the only woman full-time employee software engineer in my department, out of 30 or so), there is an over-valuation of people from computing and engineering backgrounds, at the expense of people from other disciplines, especially the social sciences and humanities, who have deep domain knowledge in
+Besides the obvious lack of demographic diversity (I am the only woman full-time employee software engineer in my department, out of 30 or so;
+although there are a handful others of research and hardware engineers), there is an over-valuation of people from computing and engineering backgrounds, at the expense of people from other disciplines, especially the social sciences and humanities, who have deep domain knowledge in